JarrLane/CTF-writeups/Key Exchange N0PS CTF.md

 ```
 Here is what my code is doing:

--Importing libraries that allow me to connect to the server and perform cryptographic operations (Also some advice, use the pycryptodome library not the crypto one, you will thank me later)
+- Importing libraries that allow me to connect to the server and perform cryptographic operations (Also some advice, use the pycryptodome library not the crypto one, you will thank me later)
--Defining a size
+- Defining a size
--Connecting to the challenge server
+- Connecting to the challenge server
--Receive the data from the server (the shared values p g and public key)
+- Receive the data from the server (the shared values p g and public key)
--Calculate my own private key
+- Calculate my own private key
--Use the public values and my private key to generate my own public key to send back to the server
+- Use the public values and my private key to generate my own public key to send back to the server
--Send my public key to the server so the server can calculate our shared key
+- Send my public key to the server so the server can calculate our shared key
--Use the values I have to calculate the shared key for myself (At this point both me and the server will be using the same key)
+- Use the values I have to calculate the shared key for myself (At this point both me and the server will be using the same key)
--Do a SHA 256 hash on the shared key (Since that is what the server uses as the AES key to encrypt the file)
+- Do a SHA 256 hash on the shared key (Since that is what the server uses as the AES key to encrypt the file)
--Receive the response from the server which gives us the IV it used and the ciphertext that was generated
+- Receive the response from the server which gives us the IV it used and the ciphertext that was generated
--Split the response into the IV and ciphertext so we can use it for decryption
+- Split the response into the IV and ciphertext so we can use it for decryption
--Set up the decryption with the key and IV that we now have
+- Set up the decryption with the key and IV that we now have
--Decrypt the ciphertext and pad it
+- Decrypt the ciphertext and pad it
--Create a png file and put in the decrypted data (Why a png file?
+- Create a png file and put in the decrypted data (Why a png file?
 I will explain)
--(If there was an error with the decryption then the except statement gracefully tellsme)
+- (If there was an error with the decryption then the except statement gracefully tells me)

 So this script decrypts an image the server sent me, but how do I know that this is an image?
 A few ways.